5.20 Pre-birth Child Protection Procedure

 - Social worker;

-- Other professionals as appropriate e.g. mental health services, probation, substance misuse professionals;
+- Other professionals as appropriate e.g. Mental Health services, Adult Services, Probation, Substance misuse professionals; South East Coast Ambulance (SECAMB)

 The purpose of the meeting is the same as that of other Strategy Discussions/Meetings and should determine:

-- Whether a Section 47 Enquiry is required;
+- Whether threshold for a Section 47 Enquiry is met;

 - Role and responsibilities of agencies within the enquiry;